vishalvisd/react-validator/README.md

 ***Background***

 Validating fields in React is not simple because of one-way binding.
-Hence, validation task is complex, and stores often has be burdened.
+Hence, validation task is complex, and stores often has to be burdened.
-With this, you just need to wrap you field component that needs to be validated.
+With this, you just need to wrap your field component that needs to be validated.
 This also supports material-ui components.

 ***Features***
 - Supports components that have specific errorText prop like in case of material-ui components